UtkrishtPathak/CowinWatch/README.md

 Sounds easy enough.
 Try it.

-Visit the website for getting the invite link [CowinWatch](https://cowinwatch.herokuapp.com/)
+Visit the website for getting the invite link to this bot:- [CowinWatch](https://cowinwatch.herokuapp.com/)

 # Features
 1. User registration with age and district.